-When travelling to the tropics for Christmas you can learn how different cultures celebrate Christmas.
-Some places will be similar to home with decorations, Christmas trees and nativities all around.
-Other spots will be completely different with their own traditions, and some will be somewhere in between.
+When travelling to the tropics for Christmas you learn how different cultures celebrate.
+Some places are similar to home: decorations, Christmas trees, and nativities all around.
+Though it’s a stark difference from the white Christmas in Europe in hotter climates.

-A lot of countries aren’t Christian, therefore Christmas isn’t celebrated.
-Christmas day isn’t a public holiday.
+A lot of countries aren’t Christian, so a tropical Christmas day isn’t necessarily a public holiday.
 They may not celebrate it at all.
 In these cases, you won’t find any celebrations – although there may be some places catering to travelling tourists.

 Some people just want to get away so they don’t have to deal with the hustle and bustle of Christmas.
 No cooking, cleaning, or organising.
 You need a break from the holidays from time to time.

-Whatever your reason, there’s one thing for sure – you won’t have any regrets about a tropical Christmas.
+Whatever your reason, there’s one thing for sure: you won’t have any regrets about a tropical Christmas.
 This will be one for the memory books.

 Best Places for a Tropical Christmas